camunda/camunda-docs/docs/product-manuals/operate/deployment/configuration.md

 ## Zeebe Elasticsearch exporter

-Operate imports data from Elasticsearch indices created and filled in by [Zeebe Elasticsearch Exporter](https://github.com/camunda-cloud/zeebe/tree/develop/exporters/elasticsearch-exporter).
+Operate imports data from Elasticsearch indices created and filled in by the [Zeebe Elasticsearch Exporter](https://github.com/camunda-cloud/zeebe/tree/develop/exporters/elasticsearch-exporter).

 Therefore, settings for this Elasticsearch connection must be defined and must correspond to the settings on the Zeebe side.